 - Companies with reference programs have increased their closing rates significantly ranging from 30 to 150%

-The key to getting the most out of these Advocacy Marketing approaches is to setup a centralized, formalized B2B Customer Advocacy Program.
+The key to getting the most out of these Advocacy Marketing approaches is to set up a centralised, formalised B2B Customer Advocacy program.
 The program should consist of the following:

 - what types of referrals to seek

 - how to manage the referral both internally and externally